ScilifelabDataCentre/data.scilifelab.se/content/highlights/generode.md

 In brief, **GenErode** maps sequencing data to a reference genome assembly.
 It then performs variant calling and runs different downstream analyses to estimate a number of genomic erosion indices.
 The data is processed according to the characteristics of each data type (ancient/historical, modern).
 Quality checks and filtering are performed in all data processing steps, and a report with run settings and results is produced for each pipeline run.
 The pipeline can also run optional steps, such as subsampling a proportion of reads to achieve a similar average depth across samples, or assessing the presence of non-endogenous reads in the data by mapping historical/ancient data to mitochondrial genomes from different species.

 Whilst the pipeline has been optimised for the analysis of re-sequencing data from vertebrates, it can instead be used for other organisms, such as haploid insects.
-Currently, **GenErode** can only be used for one ancient/historical and one modern sample, but it could easily be scaled up to dozens of samples.
+The minimum sample size for GenErode is one ancient/historical and one modern sample, but it can easily be scaled up to dozens of samples.
 Until now, bioinformatics expertise has been a bottleneck in the conservation community.
 However, the proposed pipeline is user-friendly, no programming knowledge is required to run the pipeline, and all bioinformatics steps are well documented (making it accessible for users).

 To test the **GenErode** pipeline and verify it as a useful tool, the researchers used a test dataset from the Sumatran rhinoceros.
 This dataset contains a small proportion of whole genome re-sequencing data from three historical and three modern Sumatran rhinoceros samples.
 The original results based on the entire, genome-wide dataset can be found in a separate article (see [von Seth et al., 2021](https://doi.org/10.1038/s41467-021-22386-8) from the [Love Dalén group](https://www.su.se/nyheter/love-dal%C3%A9n-ny-professor-vid-zoologiska-institutionen-1.609473)).